Beautiful Asian Young Woman With Peace Of Mind

 Biweekly Mortgage Payments

-Setting up biweekly mortgage payments can give a borrower an extra full monthly payment per year.
-This will cut down on accumulating interest and can shorten your loan term by years.
+Biweekly mortgage payments can give a homeowner an extra full monthly payment per year.
+This method will reduce accumulating interest and shorten your loan term by years.

 Refinancing

-Refinance your longer-term mortgage, such as a 30-year fixed-rate loan, into a shorter term, such as a 15-year loan.
-It can also help you pay down your loan sooner.
-Your lender may lower your interest rate as a result, although more of your monthly installment will go to the principal portion.
+Refinance a longer-term mortgage, such as a 30-year fixed-rate loan, into a shorter-term mortgage, such as a 15-year loan.
+A shorter term can help you pay down your loan sooner.
+Your lender may lower your interest rate, which can reduce your monthly mortgage installment and help you pay down your principal faster.

 FAQs About Principal-Only Mortgage Payments